user-interviews/ui-design-system/README.md

 ## Developing against the Rails Server repo

 ### Starting up development

+1. Add `RAILS_SERVER_PATH` to a `.env` of this application *this will be the path to rails-server in your local machine*
-1. run these commands inside the root of the DS repo:
+1. Run these commands inside the root of the DS repo:

 ````bash
   yarn rs:link
   # or using nodemon
   yarn rs:link:watch
 ````

 💡 at this point you should see a nodemon process running

 ### Wrapping up development

-1. run these commands inside the root of the DS repo:
+1. Run these commands inside the root of the DS repo:

 ````bash
   yarn rs:unlink
 ````